 An early conciliation certificate will be required to lodge your tribunal claim at court.
 A pre-hearing will take place to clarify the claim and to flesh out the finer details.
 You will then be offered mediation services to settle the claim at this stage, cutting out the final hearing.
 If you refuse this, the final hearing and judgment will take place.

 In the event of a disagreement, a remedy hearing will take place in which the details of the agreement will be ironed out to ensure mutual understanding between both parties.
 If either party further disagrees with the final decision, the next step would be to embark on an appeal process.

 When weighing your thoughts on whether to inform your employer or not, take into consideration how this will affect your working life and whether this is for better or for worse.
 It is important to understand that you are entitled to support services that can guide you in making an informed decision by considering all the possible outcomes.

 Figures show that 44 percent of work-related ill health can be attributed to work-related stress, depression, and anxiety, and 54 percent of working days were lost as a result of 2018/19.
 The research carried out by the HSE (Health & Safety Executive), a government body established to improve both physical and mental health and safety in the workplace shows an increasing level of strain on employees, impacting mental health.

 The release of the HSE statistics titled Work-related stress, anxiety or depression statistics in Great Britain, addresses the core cause as to what’s contributing to work-related stress.
 This includes the likes of increased responsibility, lack of managerial support, role uncertainty, all of which contribute to existing mental health illnesses.

-If you have a mental health illness that affects your working life, you are not alone – one in four are expected to experience a mental health illness during their lifetime.
+If you have a mental health illness that affects your working life, you are not alone – one in four is expected to experience a mental health illness during their lifetime.
 There are support services and advice you can access to help make your decision and cope with the pressures of the workplace.